Player Profile

 At the end of 2020, he was named in the ICC's Test Team of the Decade as voted for by a specialist panel combined with the results of an international public vote.

-He is also a co-host of the BBC Tailenders Podcast with Greg James amongst others.
+Off the field, he is also a co-host of the BBC Tailenders Podcast with Greg James amongst others.